PritenMakwana44/the-worlds-greatest-quiz/README.md

 # The Worlds Greatest Quiz
 The worlds greatest quiz is a true or false quiz with an account functionality to store points.
 The game has been built with python and deployed with Heroku.
-The aim of the game is to get the most points of all time by continously playing the game.
+The aim of the game is to get the most points of all time by continuously playing the game.

 [Link to my code via Github pages](https://github.com/PritenMakwana44/the-worlds-greatest-quiz/)